uboslinux/ubos-docs/sphinx/users/installation/ec2.rst

 * Name it whatever you like.

-* You need to open the SSH, HTTP and HTTPS ports, otherwise you won't be able to log into your server or access web apps it runs.
+* You need to open the SSH, HTTP and HTTPS ports, otherwise you won't be able to log into your server or access web :term:`Apps <App>` it runs.
 Create a security rule that reflects that.

 * Create a new key pair unless you have a suitable one already.
 Name it